mikechambers/dcli/README.md

 which will place the compiled tools in _src/target/release_

+## Privacy

+Note, in order for dclisync to be able to sync your data, you must have the following privacy options selected on your Bungie account at [https://www.bungie.net/7/en/User/Account/Privacy](https://www.bungie.net/7/en/User/Account/Privacy)

+- Show my Destiny game Activity feed on Bungie.net

 ## Known Issues

 - Tied matches are not displayed correctly, and are treated as a Victory.